williamzhong1/tradingBot/README.md

 The arguments are `..(asx_code, order_date, purchase_price, quantity)`.
 So here, we ordered the `simple_trader` to buy `10` `BHP` shares on the `2/1/2020` at `$40`.
 If the transaction cannot be completed on the order date, the trader will search for the next possible time.
-A transaction typically could not be completed because the market was not open on the desired date, or at that price.
+A transaction typically could not be completed because the market was not open on the desired date, or the share is not purchasable at that price.

 An order to sell a share takes similar arguments: